Uncategorized

 • Use Git for version control

-• Upload to GitHub
+• Upload projects to GitHub

-• Add a proper README explaining the project
+• Add a README explaining the project

-In interviews, you should confidently explain:
+In interviews, be ready to explain:

-• Why you built it
+• Why you built the project

 • Technologies used